 - Direct modulated lasers

 Direct modulated semiconductor lasers are of great interest in laser applications for optical data transmission systems.
 We demonstrate here the required performance of the DFB laser with integrated external cavity at a current modulation with 40 Gb/s PRBS.
 This modulation rate ~4 times exceeds the usual relaxation oscillation frequency of the considered laser with vanishing feedback.

 Simulated laser response to 40 Gb/s NRZ PRBS current modulation.
 Left: laser responce when parameters are fixed. (a): injected current (red) and output poewer (blue); (b): open eye diagram; (c): histogram of points within dashed box of panel b.
 Right: suitable operation areas in parameter plane.
 Top: Photon-Photon resonance of unmodulated laser. (a): frequency of PP rsesonance.
 White: nonstationary regimes. (b): relative Carrier-Photon resonance suppression.
 White: CP dominates.
 Bottom: Quality of laser response to current modulation (40 Gb/s PRBS). (c): extinction. (d): eye height.

-Analysis of the Traveling Wave
+- Analysis of the Traveling Wave model

 - M. Radziunas, ''Longitudinal modes of multisection edge-emitting and ring semiconductor lasers'', Optical and Quantum Electronics 47(6), pp. 1319-1325, 2015.
 WIAS-Preprint, (2011).

 - M. Lichtner, M. Radziunas, L. Recke, ''Well posedness, smooth dependence and center manifold reduction for a semilinear hyperbolic system from laser dynamics'', Mathematical Methods in Applied Sciences 30(8), pp. 931-960, 2007.